wcfrobert/ezweld/README.md

-**Resultant Stress - Von-Mises for PJP Welds**
+**Resultant Stress - Von-Mises Yield Criterion**

 The assumption of pure shear, and vector addition without stress transformation is convenient but not entirely accurate (but then again neither is the elastic method).
 For example, complete-joint-penetration (CJP) welds and partial-joint-penetration (PJP) welds does have a normal stress component.
 Writing out the full Von-Mises yield criterion below, notice how the $\sigma$ term is not multiplied by 3, and thus $\sqrt{3}$ does not factor out cleanly.
-The simplified approach above lumps the normal stress term with the other shear stress terms which is conservative.

 $$\sigma_v = \sqrt{\frac{1}{2}[(\sigma_{xx}-\sigma_{yy})^2+(\sigma_{yy}-\sigma_{zz})^2+(\sigma_{zz}-\sigma_{xx})^2] + 3[\tau_{xy}^2+\tau_{yz}^2+\tau_{xz}^2]} \leq F_{EXX}$$

 $$\sigma_v = \sqrt{\sigma_{zz}^2 + 3[\tau_{xy}^2+\tau_{yz}^2]}$$

-In the case of CJPs and PJPs, the Von-Mises criterion can be expressed as a function of global stress terms without any coordinate transformation.
-Note the "force-per-unit-length" convention should NOT be used here.
+In the case PJPs, the Von-Mises criterion can be expressed as a function of global stress terms without any coordinate transformation.
+We do not need to define a local coordinate system because the global vertical axis (Z) always corresponds with the normal stress vector.
+For the in-plane shear stresses, the resultant magnitude ($\tau_{xy}^2 + \tau_{yz}^2$) is always the same regardless our coordinate system.

+Von-Mises stress for PJPs can be calculated using the equation below.
+Do not use the "force-per-unit-length" convention here.

 $$\sigma_v = \sqrt{v_{z, total}^2 + 3[v_{x, total}^2+v_{y, total}^2]} \leq \phi F_{EXX}$$

-We did not need to define a local coordinate system because the global vertical axis (Z) always corresponds with the normal stress vector.
-For the in-plane shear stresses, the resultant magnitude ($\tau_{xy}^2 + \tau_{yz}^2$) is always the same regardless our basis.

-**Resultant Stress - Von-Mises Stress for Fillet Welds**

 In the case of fillet welds, expressing stress using the global coordinate system is no longer sufficient.
-We must established a local coordinate system to map global stress to a local stress.
+We must first established a local coordinate system to map global stress to a local stress.

 ```math
 \{ v_{x},  v_{y} , v_{z} \} \rightarrow \{ \sigma_{\perp},  \tau_{\parallel} , \tau_{\perp} \}